 Human consciousness required tools that let it produce abundant resources so people could transition from simple survival to prosperity, which allowed humanity to further discover the world and find a place in it.
 Tools advanced into machines given more sophisticated logic, motor, and communication systems through developments in electronics, networking, and artificial intelligence.
 But a world is like a person- the more it becomes one thing, the less it’s like something else.
 Nier: Automata examines how machines are becoming the new owners of our world but will continue a tragic human legacy, by using videogames to give us a glimpse at how machine logic is coding its own soul.

 Yoko Taro’s first Nier was a game about the separation of the body and the soul, disconnecting the spiritual from the material, in the face of great tragedy.
 It was about a shrinking human population looking for meaning in the face of viral destruction.
 Taro’s follow up is the mirror image of this narrative, using its structure to tell three stories, each building a layer onto the previous’ theme.
 Automata’s endless war between the YoRHa androids 2B, 9S, and A2 and the machines depict empty bodies evolving their own inner selves, with conflict the central emotion.

-As our world of networked systems and increasingly automated cities integrate together, Marshall McLuhan’s important words become truer: “Man becomes, as it were, the sex organs of the machine world…The machine world reciprocates man’s love by expediting his wishes and desires, namely, in providing him with wealth.”
-What’s fascinating is how we are developing two machine worlds at the same time: while our physical world is being replaced by machines, we create digital worlds in videogames run by virtual machines.
+As our increasingly automated devices and systems network our cities into single unified organisms, Marshall McLuhan’s important words only ring truer: “Man becomes, as it were, the sex organs of the machine world…The machine world reciprocates man’s love by expediting his wishes and desires, namely, in providing him with wealth.”
+What’s fascinating is how we are developing two machine worlds at the same time: while our natural world is being replaced by machines, we create digital videogame worlds constructed by virtual machines.